Baalwaan/Server-Side-Memory-Box/README.md

 <h1 style="color: #f56200; display: inline-block; border-bottom: 1px solid #f56200" > Memory-Box 📦 (Server side code) </h1>

+## To see client side code - https://github.com/Baalwaan/Client-Side-Memory-Box/pulls

+---

 Think of Memory-Box 📦 as a diary 📖 letting you store your daily thoughts💭 or challenges somewhere.
 Besides storing memories why not retrieve past memories you have stored to reflect on?
 It is more than just a diary, it is Memory-Box!
 Cool right?

-## To see client side code - https://github.com/Baalwaan/Client-Side-Memory-Box/pulls

-### Small back end server deployed to heroku!!!
+---

 ### 💻 To run application locally